 Because of the extreme mountains and oceans, Rai Leh is only accessible by boat.
 Most of them depart from Ao Nang or Krabi.
-Make sure you get there at a time to share the ride with someone or else you'll be stuck with a pretty large fee.
+Make sure you get there at a time to share the ride with someone - or else you'll be stuck with a pretty large price tag.

 SightsThe peninsula has loads to explore in the way of natural, geological wonders.
 The Phra Nang Cave, for example, is known as the Diamond Cave and the reason is no real mystery.
 Located on the east side of the peninsula, this sight has a small entrance fee that includes a walk along a boardwalk full of glittering formations.

 The Phra Nang Shrine, located at the north end of Phra Nang Beach, is one of the manmade wonders of the area.
 Created to commemorate the spirit of the drowned princess the beach was named for.
 Fishermen offer tributes in exchange for her favor at this small shrine in a small cave.

 For a stunning, but somewhat challenging view follow the path to the viewpoint of Rai Leh and Ton Sai.
 It's about a 20 minute climb to the top complete with rocks and tree roots.
 There is a rope to help with the climb, but be sure to wear sensible climbing shoes.
 After you've reached the viewpoint and taken enough photos, there is another path that leads down towards the jungle.
 It's another 20 minutes to the lagoon, but this path is steep, rocky, slimy and, most of all, dangerous.
 To travel to the lagoon you'll want to at least be in decent shape.
 Keep an eye for monkeys along the way, but only look, don't touch.
 Also, these little critters are notorious for pick-pocketing - so watch your belongings.